SbRhubarbPie/PieBoard/Journal.md

   **Total time spent today: 5hr**

 # June 1, 2025
   Redid the pcb power routing and changed some components so I can only order off of one website.
 PCB is ready for order.
-Continued to work on the case, I think it is almost done.
+Continued to work on the case.

   ![image](https://github.com/user-attachments/assets/6d6c4df0-775b-47ec-9ffd-a192ec009b54)